A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

 \subsection{Model generalization}

 As mentioned earlier in Section~\ref{subsec:VI}, sampling new parameter permutations often improves segmentation performance, due to the model combining effect.
 In contrast to other downstream tasks, evaluation does not require specialized metrics besides quantifying the relative change in model performance.
-For instance, dropout layers at the deeper decomposition levels of the SegNet~\citep{Badrinarayanan2015SegNetAD} improves model performance~\citep{kendall_bayesian_2016}.
-In Table~\ref{tab:MGtable}, we can see improved performance with MC Dropout and also in specific with Concrete Dropout~\citep{mukhoti2018evaluating, rumberger2020probabilistic}.
+For instance, dropout layers at the deeper decomposition levels of the SegNet~\citep{Badrinarayanan2015SegNetAD} has shown to improve model performance~\citep{kendall_bayesian_2016}.
+MC Dropout, and specifically Concrete Dropout \citep{mukhoti2018evaluating, rumberger2020probabilistic}), has also led to improved performance.
 The improved generalization from ensembling has also shown to produce more calibrated outputs~\citep{mehrtash_confidence_2020}. \citet{ng2022estimating} found that ensembling results in the best performance improvement, while BBB is more robust to noise distortions.
 In other work, orthogonality within and across convolutional filters of the ensemble is enforced through minimizing their cosine similarity, which reaped similar merits~\citep{larrazabal2021orthogonal}.
 Ensembling has also been performed using M-Heads~\citep{hu2023inter, jungo2019assessing}.
 Nonetheless, individual models in conventional ensembles receive data in an unstructured manner.
 Hence, specific subsets of the data can also be assigned to particular models with MoEs~\citep{pavlitskaya_using_2020,ji_learning_2021,gao2022modeling}.
-Generative models, though typically used for other applications, have also led to performance improvements across a wide range of studies~\cite{saha_anatomical_2021, wolleb_diffusion_2021, wu_medsegdiff_2023, amit2021segdiff, bogensperger_score-based_2023, zbinden_stochastic_2023, viviers2023segmentation, zepf2023label, hu_supervised_2022}.
+Generative models, though typically used for other applications, have also led to performance improvements across a wide range of studies~\citep{saha_anatomical_2021, wolleb_diffusion_2021, wu_medsegdiff_2023, amit2021segdiff, bogensperger_score-based_2023, zbinden_stochastic_2023, viviers2023segmentation, zepf2023label, hu_supervised_2022}. \begin{takeaways} \textbf{Key takeaways}: Parameter distribution methods are commonly utilized for Active Learning, Model Introspection, and Model Generalization, while feature distribution modeling is employed for Observer Variability.
+This observation suggests the irreducibility of uncertainty tied to parameter-level modeling, while reducibility aligns with feature-level modeling. \end{takeaways}